hh-nosql/nosql-material/material/4-mongo-python.md

 # MongoDB with Python

 In the fourth section of the course, we learn how to use MongoDB with the Python programming language.
-During this section, you will learn how to build a database application using Python and the PyMongo library.
+During this section, you will learn how to build a database application using Python and the PyMongo package.

 ## PyMongo

-PyMongo is a Python library containing tools for working with MongoDB and is the recommended way to work with MongoDB from Python.
+[PyMongo](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/get-started/) is a Python package containing tools for working with MongoDB and is the recommended way to work with MongoDB from Python.
 With PyMongo, we can execute similar database operations as we did with the MongoDB Shell, but using Python.
 This is handy when we want to implement database applications instead of just executing queries.

 ```mermaid
 flowchart LR